timtroendle/peoples-preferences/report/report.md

 # Introduction

-The following is a brief analysis of our pre-test results with 100 respondents from all four countries: Germany, Poland, Denmark, Portugal.
+The following is a brief analysis of our results with ~1000 respondents from each of the four countries: Germany, Poland, Denmark, Portugal.

 # Respondents